pfrenssen/firetrack/README.md

 Before we can run the BDD test suite, we need to set up the test environment:

 ```
-# Install dependencies for the BDD test framework.
-$ composer install

 # Start the Mailgun mock server.
 $ cargo run -- mailgun-mock-server &> /dev/null &